 Commission & Meetings

 The Historic Preservation Commission (HPC) is a seven-member commission established for the purpose of identifying, promoting and facilitating the preservation of historic structures and districts within the Village.
 Meetings of the HPC take place on the first Tuesday of each month at 4pm at Village Hall, located at 118 W. Cook Avenue.
-Please be advised that the June 2016 meeting will take place on the 14th at 4pm at Village Hall (not on the 7th).

-Does Your House Have a History?
+Does your house have a history?
 Let us know!
 If your property falls within the survey area and your home has a relevant historical background (notable builder, architecture, owners, etc.) that you would like to share, please fill out this form and send back to us.

 Local Landmark Designation